The African/Eurasian porcupines are a totally different family of rodents than the smaller, tree-climbing American porcupines.

 If necessary, they reverse charge the enemy to stab with their quills and can kill.

-Usually dark brown or black, white and off-white porcupines occur but are rare.
+Usually dark brown or black, but white (albino) and off-white (leucistic) porcupines can occur.

 They live in family groups and are monogamous.

-The similar-looking Indian Crested Porcupine, also called Asian or just Indian Porcupine, is native to the Middle East and South Asia.
+The similar-looking Cape Porcupine, also called Cape Crested Porcupine, is native to